top of page

 Therapist, Counselor, Life Coach, Play Therapist

 Melanie has a BA in Psychology from The King’s College and an MA in Clinical Mental Health Counseling from Indiana Wesleyan University.
-She is a certified trauma professional (CTP), a national certified counselor (NCC), and a certified life coach.
-She is currently in the final phase of working toward the Association for Play Therapy’s registered play therapist (RPT) credential.
+She is a Licensed Professional Counselor (LPC), ADHD-Certified Clinical Services Provider (ADHD-CCSP), Registered Play Therapist (RPT), National Certified Counselor (NCC), and certified life coach.
 Melanie works with clients of all ages.

-Her areas of interest and experience include self-worth/self-esteem, anxiety, intrusive thoughts, obsessive-compulsive disorder, attention-deficit hyperactivity disorder, depression, bipolar disorder, life transitions, grief and loss, serious/chronic illness, stress, trauma and complex trauma, identity issues, spirituality, faith/religious crises, child and adolescent development, parenting, relationships, career development, wellness, and personal growth.
-She has specialized training in ADHD.
+Her areas of interest and experience include self-worth/self-esteem, anxiety, intrusive thoughts, obsessive-compulsive disorder, attention-deficit hyperactivity disorder, neurodiversity, pervasive drive for autonomy (PDA), depression, bipolar disorder, life transitions, grief and loss, serious/chronic illness, stress, identity issues, spirituality, faith/religious crises, child and adolescent development, parenting, relationships, career development, wellness, and personal growth.

 Melanie assists individuals and families across the lifespan, drawing from a variety of methods and approaches to meet the specific needs of each person.
 These include compassion-focused therapy, acceptance and commitment therapy, relational-cultural therapy, stress management, mindfulness-based cognitive-behavioral therapy, solution-focused therapy, coaching, dream work, psychodynamic therapy, family systems, play therapy, bibliotherapy, sand tray, expressive arts therapy, and group therapy.